 Getting Things Done: The Art of Stress-Free Productivity

 Primal Leadership: Realizing the Power of Emotional Intelligence

 The Coaching Habit: Say Less, Ask More & Change the Way You Lead Forever

 Influence: The Psychology of Persuasion

 Crucial Accountability: Tools for Resolving Violated Expectations, Broken Commitments, and Bad Behavior

 My name is Vitaly Pushkar.
 I am a software engineer and technical leader.
-You can learn more about me on my blog
+Follow me on Twitter or visit my blog to learn more about me.

 Yes, otherwise I wouldn't recommend it.
 Actually, I've read more, and the recommendations here are my best picks.